Lasith Malinga: Golden World Cups

 During the 2007 Cricket World Cup Super 8 match on 28 March between Sri Lanka and South Africa, Malinga became the first player to take four wickets in four consecutive balls in One Day International cricket.
 Needing five runs for victory and with five wickets in hand, Malinga was handed the ball in the 45th over of the South African's innings.
 In the final two balls of the over he cleaned bowled Shaun Pollock and had Andrew Hall caught at cover.
 In his next over, he removed Jacques Kallis caught behind then bowled Makhaya Ntini.
 This was only the fifth hat-trick in World Cup history, the third ODI hat-trick for Sri Lanka and the 24th overall in ODIs.
 He nearly took the final wicket as a ball shaved the stumps.
 Despite Malinga's lethal spell, however, South Africa proceeded to win the match by 1 wicket with 10 balls still left.
-He was named in the 'Team of the Tournament' by Cricinfo for the 2007 World Cup.
+He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2007 World Cup.

 During the 2011 Cricket World Cup, Malinga took his second career hat-trick in Sri Lanka's group stage match against Kenya.
 This made him the first bowler to take two World Cup hat-tricks, and the fourth to take two hat-tricks in all One Day International cricket (alongside Wasim Akram, Saqlain Mushtaq and Chaminda Vaas).
-He was named as part of the 'Team of the Tournament' by Cricinfo.
+He was named as part of the 'Team of the Tournament' by ESPNcricinfo.
 In August 2011, he managed yet another hat-trick, against Australia, to become the first man to take three hat-tricks in ODI cricket.

 For his performances in 2011, he was named as 12th man in the World ODI XI by the ICC.
 He was also named in the World ODI XI by the ICC for 2012 and 2013.
-He was also named in the World ODI XI by the Cricinfo.
+He was also named in the World ODI XI by the ESPNcricinfo.

-He was named in the 'Team of the Tournament' by ESPNCricinfo for the 2009 T20I World Cup.
-His spell of 5 for 28 against Australia was voted to be the second-best ODI bowling performance of the year 2011 by ESPNCricinfo voters.
-His spell of 5 for 31 at Pallekele against England was voted as the best T20I bowling performance of the year 2012 by ESPNCricinfo.
-He was also named in the 'Team of the Tournament' for the 2012 T20 World Cup by the ICC.
+He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2009 T20I World Cup.
+His spell of 5 for 28 against Australia was voted to be the second-best ODI bowling performance of the year 2011 by ESPNcricinfo voters.
+His spell of 5 for 31 at Pallekele against England was voted as the best T20I bowling performance of the year 2012 by ESPNcricinfo.